padrino/padrino-docs/guides/05_controllers/07_prioritized-routes.html.md

-Padrino (0.10.0+) has added support for respecting route order in controllers and also allows the developer to specify certain routes as less or more "important" then others in the route recognition order.
+Padrino (0.10.0+) has added support for respecting route order in controllers and also allows the developer to specify certain routes as less or more "important" than others in the route recognition order.
 Consider two controllers, the first with a "catch-all" route:

 ```ruby